kkrt-labs/keth/docs/code_architecture.md

 Key implementation notes:

-- Keys stored as pointers, thus querying a key is a pointer equality check, not a value equality check.
+- Keys are stored as pointers, thus querying a key is a pointer equality check, not a value equality check.
-- In the future, we might consider using key hashes for content-based comparison rather than pointer comparison.
+- In the future, we consider using key hashes for content-based comparison rather than pointer comparison.

 ### Mutable Collections Pattern